 What’s the difference between a civil wedding and a humanist wedding?

-In Northern Ireland, the main difference is that a civil wedding is legally binding whereas a humanist one is not.
-In the Republic of Ireland, they have the same legal standing but the Humanist ones tend to be more personal to the couple, crafted by the couple with their celebrant, choosing a ceremony that bears their unique signature; perhaps including personal vows, guest participation and possibly a more relaxed feeling and even humour.
+Humanist weddings have the same legal standing as civil weddings but the Humanist ones tend to be more personal to the couple, crafted by the couple with their celebrant, choosing a ceremony that bears their unique signature; perhaps including personal vows, guest participation and possibly a more relaxed feeling and even humour.

 Both civil and humanist weddings are secular and so avoid religious things like hymns or blessings.
 Often with a Humanist wedding, at least one party to the marriage will be humanist by conviction, sharing the humanist worldview and ethics, but this is not a requirement so long as the couple choose a non-religious ceremony.
 In the Republic of Ireland civil ceremonies only take place from Monday to Friday and there are certain restrictions of the times that the ceremonies take place whereas Humanist weddings are held on Saturdays and Sundays too, and at any time that is agreed with the Humanist celebrant.